spotinst/help/src/docs/ocean/tutorials/migrate-workload-aks-ui.md

 ![migration-nodes-sample](https://github.com/user-attachments/assets/f12935ec-2192-43d5-9551-93e2a4bd8e4f)

 >**Note**: Worker nodes are the main compute resources running containerized applications in a Kubernetes cluster.
 System nodes (or master nodes) are the control plane components that manage the overall Kubernetes cluster and the workloads running on the worker nodes.
+The regular nodes are the on-demand nodes.
 The recommendation is to migrate the unmanaged worker nodes to become Ocean-managed Nodes.
 In the example above, before migration, there are no Ocean-managed nodes.

 Once you start migration, Ocean automatically detects the workloads (nodes and pods) of the associated Kubernetes cluster and displays a list of all the discovered nodes.